 - Pokémon Fan Game writers.
 Explore the world of Pokémon fan games — you’ll write and review the latest Pokémon Fan Games (ROM hacks and custom games on PokéCommunity and otherwise), explore the latest tools and development kits that could be used to build one, or write how-tos.

 - Competitive Battling writers.
 You work with others to talk about strategies.
-Get the goss.
 Talk about the big changes to the metagame.
 Talk about other, more interesting metagames.
 Prove Garchomp is an overpowered battler.

 Frequently Asked Questions

 Do I need a position to write for Daily?

 No; anyone is able to contribute articles for Daily on a casual basis.
 The positions for Daily provide you with a staff rank and access to our discussion section.
 It allows you to work with the Daily team at an official capacity, working and collaborating directly with other editors to create articles.
 Bear in mind working for the team directly will mean there are expectations when it comes to your workload.

 By joining the Daily team, you will be given a staff rank and access to our Daily staff forums, complete with username colour and rank image, as well as other PokéCommunity staff perks, including access to the VIP forums and a staff-exclusive chat forum.